-The origin of the Billiards family of games is partially shrouded in mystery but it is many centuries old and almost certainly derived from an out-door game of the croquet family played during the 14th century in Northern Europe.
-Even the word 'billiard' has a disputed etymology - but it is likely a French derivative coming either from 'billart' (mace) or 'bille' (ball).
+The origin of the Billiards family of games is partially shrouded in mystery but it is many centuries old and almost certainly derived from an out-door game of played during the 14th century in Northern Europe.

 During the middle-ages and even back to ancient Egypt, many sports were played with balls, clubs, maces or bats and skittles.
-There are ancient pictures depicting games that are clearly the forerunner of modern Skittles (Americans will know this as 10 pin bowling), Bowls, Quoits and Tennis, for instance.
-[It is popular in textbooks to paste in pictures of these various ancient games and to claim some kind of relationship with Billiards which, in this author's opinion, is highly dubious. ]
+There are ancient pictures depicting games that are clearly the forerunner of modern Skittles (and 10 pin bowling), Bowls, Quoits and Tennis, for instance.
+It is popular in textbooks to paste in pictures of these various ancient games and to claim some kind of relationship with Billiards which, in this author's opinion, is highly dubious.]

 However, records do show one game that is related to Billiards.
 Sometimes known as 'Ground Billiards', the game was played on a small outdoor court with a hoop at one end and an upright stick at the other.
 This Croquet-esque pastime required people to strike balls around the court with maces.
-No rules are known for the game at this time but it seems entirely possible that they would have been pretty similar to the rules outlined for Port & King Billiards in the next section.
+No certain rules are known for the game but it seems entirely likely that they were similar to the rules outlined for Port & King Billiards in the next section.

 Clive Everton (in his History of Billiards) states that Ground Billiards crystalized into existence in the 1340s and carried on into the 1600s.
-It was apparently played throughout much of Europe - in Italy it was known as 'biglia', in France 'bilhard', in Spain 'virlota' and some texts say that in England it was known as 'ball-yard' although the author has not found a source for this.
-The game appears to be critical to game history since it apparently led to the families of both Billiards and Croquet games.
+It was played throughout much of Europe - in Italy it was known as 'biglia', in France 'bilhard', in Spain 'virlota' and some texts say that in England it was known as 'ball-yard' although the author has not found a source for this.
+The game appears to be critical to game history since many historians believe that it also led eventually the game of Croquet.
 There is no evidence of an ancestor of Billiards prior to this time, unless you do lower your criteria to count all the other games played with bats, balls and skittles.

-The new table Billiards was apparently an extremely popular game across France by 1630 and in England it was described in various publications during the 1600s and 1700s including the first description of the rules by Charles Cotton in 'The Compleat Gamester' published 1674.
-Although variations probably existed and there were definitely variations in dimensions and type of equipment, the most popular was a two player game played on a table with six pockets.
+The new table Billiards appears to have been an extremely popular game across France by 1630 and in England it was described in various publications during the 1600s and 1700s including the first description of the rules by Charles Cotton in 'The Compleat Gamester' published 1674.
+No doubt various rules were in use and certainly there was no consistency in dimensions and type of equipment, the most popular version was a two player game played on a table with six pockets.
 The pockets, called 'hazards', were simply there as obstacles to be avoided - like bunkers in golf.
 The table featured a croquet-like hoop at one end called the 'Port' and an upright skittle at the other called the 'King'.
 Each player was allocated a single ball which was pushed rather than struck with a mace (a stick with a special wooden end).
 The idea was to be the first through the Port in the correct direction (if your ball went in the 'wrong' direction, you were deemed a 'fornicator') and then back to touch the King without knocking either Port or King over.
 A point was scored for each time you did this and the winner was the first to a number of points - typically 5.

-It is also important for the modern player to bear in mind that the concept of a 'break', something we take completely for granted, was completely unknown at this time.
+The concept of a 'break', something we take completely for granted these days, was completely unknown at this time.
 Players simply took turns to strike their ball.
-So it can be imagined that this fundamental difference made all of the older games completely different to play compared with those that we are used to.
+This fundamental difference made all versions of billiards prior to the invention of the break very different to play compared with those that we are used to today.

 In common with many other pub games, Billiards was was banned from Taverns in England in 1757 due to its seedy reputation.

-The development of the various forms and families of billiards owes much to changes and improvements to the equipment used.
+The development of the various forms of billiards and it's changing rules over time owes much to improvements in the equipment used.
 This applies to the balls, the maces or cues, the surface of the table and the side cushions in particular.
 Without radical improvements to all pieces of equipment used in the game, none of the modern variations of Billiards could exist.
 There were hundreds of new innovations and changes over the next 2 or 3 centuries but here are a few of the more significant inventions:

-The story of billiards in all it's varieties and with a complete lack of any accepted standards was far from clear up to this point but around now began drifting down several differentiable paths which the author invites you to trace via 4 separate pages.
+The story of billiards in all it's varieties and with a complete lack of any accepted standards was far from clear up to this point but around now it started to separate into several paths which the author invites you to trace via 4 separate pages.

 Meanwhile, the French had also been creative - the game of Carambole or Carambolage had been invented by 1810 and not long afterwards the French started making tables without any pockets at all which was the start of the the second main branch of the Billiards family tree.
 The new concept of the Cannon, Carom or Carombolage was adapted by the English for their Billiards game and variations of Carambole would become popular across much of Europe, the USA and in some parts of Asia.